Showing all results

 Executive Summary On October 6th, Member States of the International Civil Aviation Organisation (ICAO) agreed on an offsetting scheme to compensate for emissions growth from 2020 levels.
 The new scheme, called the Carbon Offset and Reduction Scheme for International Aviation (CORSIA), falls short of achieving the goal of carbon neutral growth in 2020 (CNG2020), let…

-Recommendations for Article 6 of the Paris Agreement
+Recommendations related to the role of carbon markets in the Paris Agreement